sarahckohl/Education/README.md

   * Make An Interactive Website

 ### Seminars
- * Microsoft Let's Dev It | Web Tour - All-day seminar on Microsoft web stack, with emphasis on ASP.NET Core 1.0 (5) and Azure.
+ * MSDN Let's Dev It | Web Tour - All-day seminar on Microsoft web stack, with emphasis on ASP.NET Core 1.0 (5) and Azure.

 ## Articles
 ### Technologies